Cannabigerol: Biosynthesis

 The biosynthesis of CBG begins by loading hexanoyl-CoA onto a polyketide synthase assembly protein and subsequent condensation with three molecules of malonyl-CoA.
 This polyketide is cyclized to olivetolic acid via olivetolic acid cyclase, and then prenylated with a ten carbon isoprenoid precursor, geranyl pyrophosphate, using an aromatic prenyltransferase enzyme, geranyl-pyrophosphate—olivetolic acid geranyltransferase, to biosynthesize cannabigerolic acid, which can then be decarboxylated to yield CBG.

 Research

 CBG is under laboratory research to determine its pharmacological properties and potential effects in disease conditions, with no conclusions about therapeutic effects or safety, as of 2021.
 A clinical trial published in July 2024 assessed the effects of CBG on anxiety, stress, and mood.
-CBG has been determined to have antimicrobial properties both in in vivo and in vitro models.
+CBG has been determined to have antimicrobial properties in both in vivo and in vitro models.
 The clinical development has, however, been hindered by its poor drug metabolism and pharmacokinetic properties.